 • Pour ⅓ of the batter into the prepared loaf pan, then gently layer in ½ of the blueberries, followed by ⅓ batter, then the remaining blueberries, then the remaining batter, smoothing the top.

-• Bake for 45-55 minutes, or until a toothpick inserted in the center comes out clean, being careful not to over-bake.
+• Bake for 45-55 minutes, or until an internal temperature of 205°F-210°F or a toothpick inserted in the center comes out with a few moist crumbs, being careful not to over-bake.

 • Let cool in the pan for 10 minutes, then transfer to a wire rack to cool for an additional 10 minutes.